raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 1. Delete the Scratch Cat sprite by **right-clicking** on it with your mouse and selecting **delete**.

-1. Click on the **paint new sprite** icon above the sprites palette, and draw a face with a mouth that is closed using the paint editor.
+1. Click on the **paint new sprite** icon above the sprites palette, and draw a face with a closed mouth using the paint editor.
 When you are happy with your sprite click **OK**.

 1. Next, with your newly painted sprite selected, click on the **Costumes tab**.
 Rename the costume to **face1** by clicking on the sprite name followed by the edit button, and typing the new name.